BillyJac/kubernetes-demo/README.md

 ### Mixed cluster with standard ACS networking
 Our first cluster will be hybrid Linux and Windows agents, with RBAC enabled and with support for Azure Managed Disks as persistent volumes in Kubernetes.
 Basic networking will be used with integration to Azure Load Balancer (for Kubernetes LodaBalancer Service).
+First, we need to create a new resource group as well as an Azure service principal.
+On Azure, acs-engine uses a Service Principal to interact with Azure Resource Manager (ARM).

 ```
 ./acs-engine generate myKubeACS.json
 cd _output/myKubeACS/
 az group create -n mykubeacs -l westeurope
+az ad sp create-for-rbac -n "MyApp" --role contributor --scopes /subscriptions/{SubID}/resourceGroups/mykubeacs

 az group deployment create --template-file azuredeploy.json --parameters @azuredeploy.parameters.json -g mykubeacs
 scp azureuser@mykubeacs.westeurope.cloudapp.azure.com:.kube/config ~/.kube/config
 ```